geomob/geomob-website/_posts/2020-03-26-mar-26th-geomob-muc-details.markdown

 [Get on the #geomob mailing list](/mailing-list) for an event summary of this Geomob and events in other cities.

-Many thanks to [Abhi Manadhar](https://twitter.com/abheeman) for organising this event, and to Esri for supporting the geomobMUC community.
+Many thanks to [Abhi Manadhar](https://twitter.com/abheeman) for organising this event, and to Esri and HERE for supporting the geomobMUC community.

 {% include sponsors_MUC.html %}